vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/order_handling.rst

 shipping label(s) and shipping to the customer.
 Depending on the number of orders, strategy, or resources, those steps can be considered as one or multiple actions in Odoo.

-An automatic email can be sent to the customer when the transfer status in Odoo is “done”.
+An automatic email can be sent to the customer when the transfer status in Leansoft is “done”.
 To do so, enable the feature in the settings of the :doc:`Inventory </applications/inventory_and_mrp/inventory>` app.